Menonvid/King-county/README.md

 The  R-squared value for our Model is 0.73; our model explains 73% of the variance.
 Main Factors that caused an increase in house price:
-The no. of bathrooms, sqft_living, grade, zipcode Location has a high impact on house price:
+The no. of bathrooms, sqft_living, grade, zipcode.
+Location has a high impact on house price:
 Top 3 zip codes with a high price factor: 98039, 98004, 98040